trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 # 🏋🏻‍ I've trained Recurrent Neural Network to generate recipes, and it suggested me to cook 🥤 Cream Soda with 🧅 Onions

+# A step-by-step guide on how to generate recipes using TensorFlow and Recurrent Neural Network

 ## TL;DR

 I've trained Recurrent Neural Network (RNN) on _~100k_ recipes using [TensorFlow](https://www.tensorflow.org/).
 Here is what I ended up with: